Illinois / Cook County

 Healthcare

-Berwyn residents have access to quality healthcare, including major hospitals like MacNeal Hospital and Loyola University Medical Center nearby.
-Health insurance coverage is high at 91.7%, and there are about 2.4 physicians per 1,000 people.
-The city benefits from a robust healthcare infrastructure for both routine and emergency needs.
+Berwyn residents have access to quality healthcare, with major hospitals like MacNeal Hospital and Loyola University Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.4 per 1,000 people and 91.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals